 There is a slightly different formula for sharing oil revenues from Abyei, an area in central Sudan.
-See page 34 for more detail on this.
 The recent slump in oil prices has caused severe financial difficulties for both the national and southern governments.
-Both the governments' 2009 budgets are based on oil prices of \$50 per barrel, 35 yet Sudan's oil was significantly cheaper than this in early 2009.
+Both the governments' 2009 budgets are based on oil prices of \$50 per barrel, yet Sudan's oil was significantly cheaper than this in early 2009.
 As a result, the governments' total oil revenues for February 2009, for example, were about a tenth of what they were just a few months before.
 The deputy finance minister in the national government in Khartoum, Al-Tayib Abu-Gnaya, said that 'We barely covered [our expenses] for the first quarter in the budget.
-We still had to borrow from the banks.'38
+We still had to borrow from the banks.'